Western Catskills Community Revitalization Council

 Community Development Block Grant Housing Rehab Program

-Grants will be awarded for housing rehabilitation only for sole and primary residents who live in, and pay taxes to, the Town of Ashland.
+Grants will be awarded for housing rehabilitation only for sole and primary, owner-occupied residences in the Town of Kortright.

 HOUSEHOLD SIZE AND HOUSEHOLD INCOME